printpanda525-eng/Panda-3mf-toolbox/README.md

 Changing the Unit Scale to **0.001** or relying on slicer-specific behavior may cause incorrect dimensions or export problems.

 ---

 ## Limitations

-- This add-on does not fix or validate geometry
+- This add-on does not automatically fix geometry
-- No batch export or build plate management
+- No batch export or build plate management in the Free version
 - Final print validation is performed by the slicer
-- Geometry is exported exactly as it exists in the scene
+- Geometry is exported exactly as defined by the chosen export option

 ---